 Quality Care: Fast is not Best

-We also try to save you money.
-At Pandia Health, birth control pills are “FREE” (= no copay, no deductible) for those with health insurance under the Affordable Care Act.
-If you do not have insurance, most birth control pill packs cost as low as $15/pack, and if you cannot afford to pay, Pandia Health has a need-based “Birth Control Fund” that you can apply to.
+At Pandia Health, our CEO Dr. Sophia Yen says, “We will always tell you what’s best for your health, even if it’s not best for our bottom line.
+We will make money, but we don’t have to do it by pushing products you don’t need or pushing 2nd rate care.”
+We also try to save you money — birth control pills are “FREE” (no copay, no deductible) for those with insurance providers under the Affordable Care Act.
+If you do not have insurance, most birth control pill packs cost as low as $15/pack.
+However, if you cannot afford to pay that price, Pandia Health has a need-based Birth Control Fund that you can apply to.

 Up To Date on the Latest & Greatest

 Healthcare professionals should be up to date on the latest and greatest data within medicine.
 For example, your doctor should know that 30mcg estrogen is best for bone health in individuals under the age of 30 and that Plan B and its generics are not good for people with a BMI of 26 or greater.
 If you notice that a provider is unable to answer questions related to your concerns, you may want to seek another practice. *Note: If a provider does not have expertise in all areas, it doesn’t mean they’re bad at their job.
 Instead, they might be more knowledgeable about different topics based on the education and training they received.

 Data analytics allow physicians to recognize patterns and make efforts for prevention if need be.
 Telemedicine providers should be well-versed in this practice in order to provide the most effective treatment for their patients.
 Additionally, they should abide by HIPAA (a.k.a not sharing private medical records) at all times.
 Having trust in your provider will likely allow you to feel comfortable sharing information, which will in turn, help them get to know you better.